Shopping

 Potential for long-term grinder problems

-Just because drip coffee makers are known for their quick convenience doesn't mean they can't brew great coffee.
-The Breville Grind Control made rich, flavorful, smooth-sipping shots every time.
-This machine features an integrated grinder, so that you can make your own fresh coffee, which is far superior to the store-bought stuff.
+Who would it suit?
+Flavor enthusiasts will appreciate the Breville Grind Control.
+It made rich, flavorful, smooth-sipping shots every time – and this machine features an integrated grinder, so that you can make your own fresh coffee, which is far superior to the store-bought stuff.

 You can find more detail in our Breville Grind Control Coffee Maker review.